EduardoZepeda/coffee-bytes-hugo/content/posts/la-burbuja-de-ai-y-sus-consecuencias/index.en.md

 And not that the above is wrong, but I would prefer that all the possibilities that AI has to offer be explored, that we train neural networks to automate every tedious aspect of society and free humans from the paradigm of performing repetitive 9-5 tasks.
 I want more investment in AI, but one that "adds value," not just seeks to capitalize as quick as possible.

+## Data to train AI is running out

+I stumbled upon this video the other day, and I agree with this fine gentleman: Companies are running out of data, it was never about computing power, it's all about curated and reliable datasets to train AI.

+{{<youtube "nkdZRBFtqSs">}}

+The greed that feeds the use of AI is going to flood the internet with a myriad of AI articles, that are going to be used to feed, and afterwards be regurgitated by the AI, over and over again ~~as in the human centipede movie~~.

 ## The tragic end of the AI Bubble and the New Normal

-Having said the above, it seems that I believe that all this about AI is nothing more than smoke and mirrors, but no, I believe that AI is going to stay and it has potential for a social revolution but, at least in the short term, will be exclusive to a very small group of companies, among which I highlight openAI, Google, Microsoft and the usual players.
+Having said the above, it seems that I believe that all this about AI is nothing more than smoke and mirrors, but that's far from the truth, I believe that AI is going to stay and it has potential for a social revolution but, at least in the short term, it will be exclusive to a very small group of companies, among which I highlight openAI, Google, Microsoft and the usual players.

-The bubble will burst and only those companies with the potential to change the game forever will remain.
+Don't get me wrong, there is a bubble, and the bubble will burst and only those companies with the potential to change the game forever will remain.
 Tools like Sora, Midjourney, ChatGPT, Eleven Labs or Watson.

 It is up to them to decide the pace at which this transition will take place despite what the market is trying to shove down your throat.